BasilanEJ/Capstone_Project/README.md

 Unauthorized reproduction, modification, redistribution, or use beyond academic evaluation constitutes a violation of intellectual property rights and academic integrity policies.

 ### Contact
 For academic inquiries or evaluation purposes, please contact:
-Lead Programmer: Edgar Joseph Basilan
 Email: [edgarjosephbasilan@gmail.com]

 ### Acknowledgments
 Special thanks to our capstone advisers, thesis panelists, capstone coordinator, and academic evaluators for their guidance and support throughout this project.